uwindsorcss/css-discord-bot/README.md

 * Flex
 * ImageMagick

-all of these dependencies is for the `~equation` command
+All of these dependencies are for the `~equation` command

-to install them you can run(if you use ubuntu)
+To install them (on Ubuntu) you can run
 ``` sh
 sudo apt install -y build-essential cmake make libcairo2-dev libpangox-1.0-dev flex bison libglib2.0-dev libgdk-pixbuf-2.0-dev libxml2-dev imagemagick
 ```